-Not necessarily.
 Most American freshman have no clue what being a good roommate means because they’ve never been a roommate before.
-According to the 2012 US.
-Census, the average American family only has 1.8 children under eighteen living in their household.
+According to the 2017 US.
+Census, the average American family only has 1.9 children under eighteen living in their household.
 Household density—the number of persons per room—has been steadily declining over the last century.
 American homes are more spacious than ever.
 In 1995, the median size of a new single family home was 1,950 feet.
 In 2015, the median size increased to 2,600 square feet, an all-time high.
 Forty-one percent of new homes now have four bedrooms or more.
 American families are getting smaller while our homes have more living space and more bedrooms—and that means that fewer children have ever shared a room with a sibling.
+So do they know how to be a good roommate in college?

 So before college starts, how can parents prepare their student for a successful college roommate experience?